Hercules and Love Affair: Origins

 Andrew Butler was born and raised in Denver, Colorado, and has described growing up in "a violent household without any role models".
 He developed an early love for Greek mythology, which later inspired him to name his band after the mythological hero of Hercules.
 Interested in music, he played the piano, and began composing classical pieces from the age of thirteen.
 Butler's interest switched to focus on dance music after buying a record by the band Yazoo.
 He went on to give his first DJ set aged fifteen, in a Denver leather bar run by a hostess called Chocolate Thunder Pussy; on that occasion, the club was raided by police, leading him to hide from them in the toilets.
 As he later related: "I started DJing because I needed to get out of the house.
 I was, like, 'Take me to the club or there's going to be a really ugly situation at home today!'
 I found a lot of freedom in the nightclub to express myself and not be judged as harshly as I was at home.
 I am a gay man and I grew up with a certain struggle and because of that, I have a story to tell."

 In the late 1990s, Butler moved to New York City to attend Sarah Lawrence College.
-In the city he befriended the musician Anohni—then working under her birth name of Antony Hegarty—and in 2004 convinced her to perform vocals for a song he had written, titled "Blind".
-At the time, she simply described it as "curious", but Butler continued to make adjustments to the demo.
+In the city, he befriended the musician Anohni—then working under her birth name of Antony Hegarty—and in 2004 convinced her to perform vocals for a song he had written, titled "Blind".
+At the time, she simply described it as "curious"; however, Butler continued to make adjustments to the demo.